Looking for information on how to travel from Dubai to Oman by road?

 The three border crossings noted above are usually hassle-free and fairly easy to navigate.

-You’ll need to fill in an immigration form, and customs officials may want to have a look inside your car.
+When crossing from the UAE to Oman by road, you’ll need to complete an immigration form.
+Customs officials may also want to have a look inside your car.
 (It’s best to avoid any obvious evidence that you’re carrying alcohol, if indeed you are.)

 How long the formalities take depends on how busy the crossing is.
-If possible, try to avoid weekends (Friday-Saturday) and public holidays, when there are often long queues.
+If possible, try to avoid weekends (Friday-Saturday) and public holidays, when there are often long queues of people travelling from Dubai to Oman by car.

 Depending on the traffic, the crossing can take anything from 15 minutes to 2 hours.